-No title
+Mwai Kumwenda constructing classroom block in Mzimba

-Australia based Malawian netballer Mwai Kumwenda Mbwana is constructing classroom blocks at Chigude Primary School in the Southern part of Mzimba district in Northern Malawi.
+Australia based Malawian netballer Mwai Kumwenda Mbwana is constructing classroom blocks at Chigude Primary School in the southern part of Mzimba district in Northern Malawi.

 Kumwenda unveiled her project on her Facebook page.